rbaumgarten/xlt-testsuite-documentation/README.md

 # Framework

-## Guide

-_While shopping with your web browser at a shop you may change product attributes like color, size and quantity at a specific ProductDetailPage via clicking menu items or typing values inside of input fields._

-With **XLT Script Developer** Firefox extension and **XLT SiteGenesis-Community-TestSuite** framework from GitHub it is easy to create test cases for the described scenario by following this short **step-by-step guide**:

-- **Identify** the workflow you want to simulate by making a informal list of page interactions.
-- **Search** for all interactions in the according modules inside of the test suite.
-- **Create** a new testcase and drag and drop the needed scripts in the fitting order inside and specify all needed variables.
-You may also add local variables at the test package by right-clicking the tests packages and select "Manage Test Data".
-- **Run** your tests as often as you like and enjoy the automized test execution with a warm cup of coffee and fluffy feeling of happiness!

 ## Test Data

 The used **variables** are stored in **property** files.
 The variables are defined in the global test data property file `global_testdata.properties`, the package (module/tests) specific property files `package_testdata.properties` or annotated at the scripts (modules/tests) themselves.
 Each variable is inheritated in descending file tree order and may be overwritten.
 Caution: PLEASE DO NOT EDIT PROPERTY FILES WITH AN EXTERNAL TEXT EDITOR!